 7. Events that unfolded during the Second World War ledad to the activation of The Source.
 The DMA was formed to deal with the surge in

 "Meta-activity".
 The founding members called themselves the "Secret

 Six".
 Some of them are now dead or retired but 3 are still active.

-8. Several different organizations have pieces to the Big Puzzle but
+8. Information about Metas and The Source is compartmentalized to reduce the danger of any one person or group gaining too much power.
+Several different organizations have pieces to the Big Puzzle but

 differing goals keeps them from working together to solve it.

 9. Team: Sagittarius of the DMA (the players) are "special" and NOT just because they are metahuman.